ekohn004/soc-blue-team-projects/README.md

 ## 👤 Author

 [@ekohn004](https://github.com/ekohn004)
-Aspiring SOC analyst with a focus on detection engineering, triage workflows, and defensive automation.
+SOC analyst with a focus on detection engineering, triage workflows, and defensive automation.

 ---